 Each session includes in-depth analysis by one of our academics, covering close reading, literary techniques, different interpretations, themes, and character analysis.
-The Players from Bell Shakespeare will be performing key scenes and soliloquies.
-Part performance, part interactive seminar, these sessions are designed to directly link to HSC modules and give students the edge in their HSC exams.
+The Players from Bell Shakespeare also perform key scenes and soliloquies.
+Part performance, part interactive seminar, these sessions are designed to directly link to HSC modules and give students the edge in their upcoming HSC exams.

-Combining rigorous literary analysis with illuminating dramatic insights into the plays, sessions will be presented in an approachable, conversational format showing the interplay between text and drama.
+Combining rigorous literary analysis with illuminating dramatic insights into the plays, these sessions will be presented in an approachable, conversational format emphasising the interplay between text and drama.

-Students and teachers are encouraged to ask and discuss questions live, connecting them with Bell Shakespeare artists, leading University of Sydney academics, and other students completing their HSC.
+Students and teachers are encouraged to ask and discuss questions live, as it is an opportunity to connect them with Bell Shakespeare artists, leading academics from the University of Sydney, and fellow students completing their HSC.

 Professor Liam Semler from the University of Sydney, Associate Director James Evans and The Players from Bell Shakespeare.

 Richard is one of Shakespeare’s great creations: as funny as he is vicious; as pathetic as he is terrifying.
-We're looking forward to exploring all of his possibilities through these interactive workshop.
+We're looking forward to exploring all of his possibilities through this interactive workshop.